Frequently asked questions

 2.19 Is it possible to participate in events organised by third parties outside the Programme eligible area?Published on:

 In this case, the location of the event is something the Lead Beneficiary and partners cannot influence.
 As long as the participation in such events (seminars, training, conferences, study trips, etc.) is relevant to the rationale of the project and is essential to achieve its objectives, it could be considered as eligible for financing (such participation will, however, have to be duly justified in the Application Form).

 2.20 Can a partnership include more than one organization from the same country?Published on:

-Yes, provided that the minimum partnership criterion is fulfilled (at least three different countries, representing at least one EU Mediterranean Country and one Mediterranean Partner Country).
+Yes, provided that the minimum partnership criterion is fulfilled (at least four different countries, representing at least two EU Mediterranean Countries and two Mediterranean Partner Countries).
 However, please note that according to paragraph 4.4. of the Joint Operational Programme (and paragraph 4.4.2 of the Guidelines for Applicants) the partnership shall not include more than three organisations from the same country.